Engine Classics: Best Carb For Chevy 305, 327 & 283

 390 CFM for comfy cruising. made of durable alloy that will last for long.

 For a balanced performance, including mild racing, I’d suggest the 500 CFM Edelbrock 1403 carburetor.
-A part of the Performer series, it’s basically the little brother of the Edelbrock 1406 which I recommended for the other two Chevy engines.
+A part of the Performer series, it’s basically Edelbrock 1405’s little brother.

 As such, it shares the same manufacturing traditions and tuning specifics.